Rules of Procedure

-(b) Organization.
 The Conference Team members shall organize themselves as meets their needs in order to conference with the judge(s) assigned to that team.

-(c) Terms.
 A Conference Team may review more than one judge or justice during any review period.
 Conference Team members shall be recruited to serve for each judicial review cycle and service will terminate at the end of the specific review cycle.

 Each reviewed judge or justice shall have the right to peremptorily challenge one member of the Conference Team.
 The peremptory challenge shall be filed with the office of the Commission within 5 days of actual notice to the judge or justice of the members of the Conference Team.
 Where necessary, the Chairperson of the Commission shall rule upon any questions under this subparagraph.

-A written plan for self- improvement shall be developed at the conference and, after being put into final form, signed by the judge or justice and the Conference Team members.
-In connection with development of the self-improvement plan, the judge or justice and the Conference Team shall consider previous and current survey results and narrative comments, the previous self-improvement plan, and objective data which demonstrates completion of the previous plan.
-The self-improvement plan shall be distributed only to the judge or justice being reviewed, to his or her presiding judge or chief judge, and to the Chief Justice.
-In addition, the self-improvement plan, with the name of the judge or justice redacted, may be distributed to the Administrative Office of the Courts for use in development of judicial education programs.
-Neither the Conference Team Report nor the self-improvement plan shall be distributed to the Commission or used in the Commission's deliberations as to whether a judge or justice "meets” or “does not meet” judicial performance standards.
+A written plan for self- improvement shall be developed at the conference and, after being put into final form, signed by the judge and the Conference Team members.
+In connection with development of the self-improvement plan, the judge and the Conference Team shall consider previous and current survey results and narrative comments, the previous self-improvement plan, and objective data which demonstrate completion of the previous plan.
+The self-improvement plan shall be distributed only to the judge being reviewed, to his or her presiding judge or chief judge, and to the Chief Justice.
+In addition, the self-improvement plan, with the name of the judge redacted, may be distributed to the Administrative Office of the Courts for use in development of judicial education programs.
+Neither the Conference Team Report nor the self-improvement plan shall be distributed to the Commission or used in the Commission's deliberations as to whether a judge “meets” or “does not meet” judicial performance standards.